SeheeKim618/HumanPose2D/README.md

-# A Fusion Model based on CNN-Vision Transformer for HumanPose Estimation (KSC 2022)
+# A Fusion Model based on CNN-Vision Transformer for Human Pose Estimation (KSC 2022)

 ## Introduction
 This repo contains an implementation of 2D Bottom-up Human Pose Estimation model using PyTorch.